litchipi/website/data/blog/rust/containers_in_rust/part6.md

 you can find out more information, experimentations and documentation about user namespaces.

+If you want to dig further this subject, you can look at [this gist](https://gist.github.com/cellcoresystems/49560b16b75210bd18c624fe6a4e86b4).

+Unfortunately, the original document I was referring to in the tutorial is now 404, but you can still access it using [the wayback machine](https://web.archive.org/web/20221127014042/https://www.nccgroup.com/globalassets/our-research/us/whitepapers/2016/april/ncc_group_understanding_hardening_linux_containers-1-1.pdf).
-One document I found really helpful when talking about hardening the container security and isolation is [this PDF][hardening-linux-container-pdf], which covers a lot of aspects that are out of the scope of this tutorial.
+It covers a lot of aspects that are out of the scope of this tutorial.

-(User namespaces security are covered on section **5.5** on page **39**)
+> User namespaces security are covered on section **5.5** on page **39**

 ## Testing